 The claws are keratinised epidermal appendages of the digits or toes.
 The claw root epidermis gives rise to columns of flattened keratinised cells that remain firmly stuck together.These are accessory sexual epidermal appendages on the head and neck.
 They develop as a result of the production of hormones by the sex organs of the male and female when these are functional.
 The very rich supply of blood vessels of these appendages is the cause of the bright red colour.
 In very high temperatures the bird dips these organs in the water supply as an aid to cooling.

-This is a two lobed, pea-sized structure that develops from the epidermis at the base of the tail above the pygostyle or last vertebra.
+This is a two-lobed, pea-sized structure that develops from the epidermis at the base of the tail above the pygostyle or last vertebra.
 It produces and discharges a fatty secretion through a duct opening on a small papilla or pimple located on the surface of the skin.
-It is one of the only two groups of glands found in the skin of the fowl as far as is known.
-(The other group is located in the skin of the outer ear canal).
-The secretion of this gland is holocrine i.e. is made from disintegrated cells.
+It is one of the only two groups of glands found in the skin of the fowl as far as is known (the other group is located in the skin of the outer ear canal).
+The secretion of this gland is holocrine and is made from disintegrated cells.
 As new cells are formed they are pushed towards the centre of the gland where they create the gland secretion that contains:

 The secretion is similar to that of mammalian sebaceous glands and appears to carry out a similar function.
 It is collected by the beak during feather preening and is used to oil the feathers.
 This is very important to aquatic birds for water proofing but not so to terrestrial birds.

 Feathers are confined to precise tracts or areas called pterylae.
 Areas devoid of feathers are called apteria.
 Smooth muscles attached to the feather follicle from which the feather emerges cause erection of the feather during cold periods thus increasing the volume of air trapped therein.
 This in turn increases the insulation capacity of the feather layer.
-This ability to control the feathers is also utilised in periods of hot weather when the birds release hot air from among the feathers by erecting them as an aid to the elimination of animal heat.
+This ability to control the feathers is also utilised in periods of hot weather when the birds release hot air from among the feathers by erecting them.

 In fowls there are five types of feathers: